 “Hosanna!
 Blessed is He who comes in the name of the Lord!
 Blessed is the kingdom of our father, David, that comes in the name of the Lord!
 Hosanna in the highest!”
 Mark 11:9-10

 This was a red-carpet moment for Jesus.
-But He knew the people still didn’t truly understand or believe that He is the Son of God.
+But He knew the people still did not truly understand or believe that He is the Son of God.
 And yet, they cried out, “Hosanna!”

 “Save now, I pray, O LORD; O LORD, I pray, send now prosperity.
 Blessed is he who comes in the name of the Lord.”

-The psalmist is prophesying that the Lord would one day come to redeem His people.
-Hundreds of years later, Jesus reminded the Pharisees of this prophecy.
+The psalmist prophesied that the Lord would come one day to redeem His people, and the people would bless Him.
+Hundreds of years later, the prophecy was fulfilled.
+Jesus the Messiah finally came, and the crowd called out Psalm 118:25-26.
+Matthew 23 tells us that Jesus later reminded the Pharisees of this prophecy.

 The Big Walk-Out